aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

    | \ :blue:`[~user]` \ > \ :green:`pip install wandb` \

-3. Login to the wandb library on your machine with the API key.
+3. Log in to the wandb library on your machine with the API key.
 You can find your API key `here <https://wandb.ai/authorize>`_

 .. admonition:: Terminal Session